Last Updated: March 16, 2026

 After the requirements are clear, the next step is to identify the core entities that we will form the foundation of our design.

-How do you go from a list of requirements to actual entities/classes?
 The key is to look for nouns in the requirements that have distinct attributes or behaviors.
 Not every noun becomes a class, but this approach gives you a starting point.

 Let's walk through our requirements and identify what needs to exist in our system.